Do you know the levels of trauma care facilities are in your area? Check out this map of classified or verified hospitals in Wisconsin.

 Level I & II facilities must go through the American College of Surgeons verification process.
 Level III & IV facilities self-classify according to Essential/Desirable Criteria developed by the State.
 The State visits hospitals every three years to review the classification.
 Prior to the visit the hospital will be asked to complete a pre-review questionaire (PRQ).

 Wisconsin is currently in the process of updating the classification review criteria based on the most recent Resources for Optimal Care of the Injured Patient 2014 (6th edition) from the ACS.
-Information about the update of DHS 118 will be posted here as soon as it is available.
+The more current information about the update can be found HERE.
+We have been advised by DHS that this version of the rule will be going into effect July 1, 2021.